Tianwan (Xu Shouhui)

 Tianwan, contemporarily also known as Song, was a short-lived rebel state that existed in China during the Red Turban Rebellion, in the final phase of the Yuan dynasty.
 It was established in 1351 by Zou Pusheng, Peng Yingyu, and Xu Shouhui, who were leaders of the southern branch of the Red Turbans.
-Xu Shouhui became the emperor of this new state.
-In 1360, the Tianwan general Chen Youliang rebelled against the state and killed Emperor Xu Shouhui and most of the government.
-He then established his own state of Han, replacing the defunct Tianwan.
+Xu Shouhui became the emperor of this new state, but in 1360 Xu and his officials were killed by the rebelling general Chen Youliang.
+Chen then established his own state of Han, replacing the defunct Tianwan.

 Etymology

 Starting with the History of Yuan, the official history of the Yuan dynasty written in 1369–1370 by a commission of historians selected by the Ming government (1368–1644), the state founded by the Southern Red Turbans was referred to as Tianwan (Heaven Consummated).
 However, in 1976 and 1982, tombs from 1371 and 1366 (Note: In 1976, the tomb of Yu Guang (d.
 1370), a dignitary who served under Xu Shouhui and later Zhu Yuanzhang, was discovered.
 The tomb contained an inscription by Song Lian, one of the leading authors of the History of Yuan.
 Most notably, in 1982, the tomb of Ming Yuzhen (d.
 1366), a general under Xu Shouhui who later became an independent ruler, was found.
 This tomb also contained an inscription, written by Ming Yuchen's left prime minister, Dai Shou.) were discovered with inscriptions that referred to Xu Shouhui's state as Song; in the latter case, its establishment was also dated back to 1350.
-This suggests that the name of Xu Shouhui's state was actually Song, and that the state's color was red, which was likely chosen to align with the prestige of the empire of the same name that ruled China from 960 to 1125 in the north and 1279 in the south.
+This suggests that the name of Xu's state was actually Song, and that the state's color was red, which was likely chosen to align with the prestige of the empire of the same name that ruled China from 960 to 1125 in the north and 1279 in the south.

-According to Chinese and Taiwanese historians, the name Song was replaced in the History of Yuan by the artificially created Tianwan (and then forgotten until the end of the 20th century) probably because Xu Shouhui's state of Song was four years older than the Northern Red Turban Song state led by Han Shantong's son Han Lin'er, which was proclaimed in 1355 (and if the Southern Red Turbans had already risen in 1350, then it also preceded Han Shantong's rebellion).
-The existence of an older state of Song would have undermined the legitimacy of the state of Han Lin'er and indirectly the legitimacy of Zhu Yuanzhang, the founder of the Ming dynasty, (Note: However, American historian Chan Hok-lam is skeptical of the above conclusions, arguing that Zhu Yuanzhang suppressed the remembrance of both mentioned Song states and his long-standing subordination to the regime of Han Lin'er.) who began his career among the rebels loyal to the regime of Han Lin'er and formally submitted to Han Lin'er until 1367, thus benefiting from the authority of the Song name.
+According to Chinese and Taiwanese historians, the name Song was replaced in the History of Yuan by the artificially created Tianwan (and then forgotten until the end of the 20th century) probably because Xu Shouhui's state of Song was four years older than the Northern Red Turban Song state led by Han Lin'er, which was proclaimed in 1355 (and if the Southern Red Turbans had already risen in 1350, then it also preceded the rebellion of Han Lin'er's father, Han Shantong).
+The existence of an older state of Song would have undermined the legitimacy of Han Lin'er's state and indirectly the legitimacy of Zhu Yuanzhang, the founder of the Ming dynasty, (Note: However, American historian Chan Hok-lam is skeptical of the above conclusions, arguing that Zhu Yuanzhang suppressed the remembrance of both mentioned Song states and his long-standing subordination to the regime of Han Lin'er.) who began his career among the rebels loyal to Han Lin'er and formally submitted to Han until 1367, thus benefiting from the authority of the Song name.